-We recommend troubleshooting in the order of issues as displayed, so that all possible steps have been completed if you need to reach out to your IT department.
+We recommend troubleshooting in the order of issues as displayed, so that all possible steps have been completed in the case you need to contact your IT department for additional assistance.

-- Your browser blocks access to your audio or video, so you will need to ensure that the browser has granted permission for audio and video on our site.
-If you've already launched the session, this is usually notable as you are able to use at least chat, maybe audio or video, but usually at least one of those features isn't working.
+- Your browser blocks access to your audio or video.
+Make sure that the browser has granted permission for audio and video on our site.
+If you've already launched the session, this is usually notable as you are able to use at least chat, maybe audio or video, but at least one of those features isn't working.

 - Your computer is using Windows 10 and needs additional settings configured.
 Review the Windows 10 required settings for camera and mic.